multitaskstochasticinterpolant/Code-Multitask-Stochastic-Interpolants/README.md

 ```
 to specify where to look for `.env` file when loading the environment variable.

 Finally, I had to make a small modifications in two of the files called by `env.reset()`.
 The native `gym` library would not allow me to specify the path starting point.
-To add this feature, you should replace the files `mujoco_env.py` and `maze_model.py` at `$HOME/miniconda3/envs/maze-env/lib/python3.10/site-packages/gym/envs/mujoco/` and `$HOME/miniconda3/envs/maze-env/lib/python3.10/site-packages/d4rl/pointmaze` by the ones I provide.
+To add this feature, you should replace the files `mujoco_env.py` and `maze_model.py` at `$HOME/miniconda3/envs/maze-env/lib/python3.10/site-packages/gym/envs/mujoco/` and `$HOME/miniconda3/envs/maze-env/lib/python3.10/site-packages/d4rl/pointmaze` respectively by the one provided in the folder.

 ## Contact